noahehall/theBookOfNoah/linux/docker/docker.md

         - each layer adds additional weight to the final image
       - container perspective
         - the files available to a container are the union of all of the layers in the linearge of the image the container was created from
+        - programs running inside containers know nothing about layers
+          - the filesystem operates as though its not running in a container/operating on an image
     - determins the relationship between layers and how layers relate to images, repositories and tags -